 - foster discussion of ethical issues and enhance the commitment of students, staff, and faculty to academic integrity.

 IV.
-Student Judicial Affairs coordinates review and development of student-related policies, including:
+Student Support & Judicial Affairs coordinates review and development of student-related policies, including:

 - reviewing, updating, and implementing the Administration of Student